What Does Financial Depression Look Like?

 Feelings of hopelessness

 Financial depression or anxiety manifests in many ways, but most people that suffer with it report panic attacks where they have a tightening in the chest, or it is difficult to breathe.
 The anxiety creates feelings of inescapable or impending doom, along with the idea that something terrible is happening, it’s growing, and it won’t go away.
+Tracking your emotions or actions can help boost your confidence and help you keep a clearer head when a million thoughts or fears are swirling thorugh your head.

 Who Can Be Financially Depressed?